 The goal of public benefits is to provide for your basic needs until you can become independent.
 Here you will find information about the public benefits refugees may receive when arriving in the United States like cash and medical assistance, health insurance, refugee careers pathway, refugee cash assistance, refugee social services, and other services.

 Public benefits for refugees are different from the rations you may have received in a refugee camp.
 Rations in a refugee camp continued as long as you lived in a camp.
 In the United States, you can only receive public benefits for a certain amount of time.
 Once you start working and earning an income for your family, you will stop getting public benefits.
-But most refugees say they feel very proud once they have a good job and can take care of themselves and their families.

 - Public benefits for refugees can be confusing.
 You must complete a lot of paperwork to get public benefits.